Style Settings Tags

 Not all widgets recognize or use the Style Settings tag.

-Many widgets and most tags can be configured to use a Style Settings tag.
+Style Settings tags can be opened from the Tag Browser and also, many widgets and most tags can be configured to use a Style Settings tag and have a direct link (see following image).
 In the event that both a widget and the tag linked to it are configured with different Style Settings tags, the configuration of the widget takes precedence over the configuration of the linked tag.

 "System Style" is the default, included with every copy of VTScada